Stooa/Documentation/docs/development/development.md

 ## How to update Jitsi Meet Library manually ?

-Here you can find all the information about how you to [update Jitsi Meet Library][update].
+Here you can find all the information about how to [update Jitsi Meet Library][update].

 ## License